GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Topics API integration guide'
-subhead: Learn how to work with the API, from end to end.
+subhead: Learn how to use the Topics API to meet specific ad tech use cases.
-description: Learn how to work with the API, from end to end.
+description: Learn how to use the Topics API to meet specific ad tech use cases.
 date: 2023-06-01
 authors:
   - thiagodiogo
   - andreeacucu
   - samdutton
 ---

+{% Aside %}
+We'd love to know how this article could be improved!

+Follow the [Improve article](https://github.com/GoogleChrome/developer.chrome.com/blob/main/site/en/docs/privacy-sandbox/topics/integration-guide/index.md) link to make suggestions.
+{% endAside %}

 ## Goals